rafaelha/vscode-flamegraph/docs/macos-setup.md

 which py-spy
 ```

-This will return the path to the `py-spy` executable.
-Note down this path.
+and note down the path to the `py-spy` executable.

 2. Run the command: